If you suffer from perfectionism, then you’ll know what I’m talking about here.

 When she told me this, I was looking at my stacks of fabric and uncut patterns behind her.
 I knew she was right.

+How about you?
 Are there things in your life you’re not enjoying because you can’t dedicate the time you wish you had?
 Do you have projects left undone, waiting until a perfect storm of time and money crosses your path?

 Or do you want to be okay with good enough?
 Have you found a sweet spot of contentment, where you’re happy with a few hours at your favorite local coffee shop, even though a cruise to a tropical island sounds would be perfect?

 I say let’s make time this week to tackle a project and enjoy the small blessings that come our way, even when life is messy.

 Spend ten minutes with a novel when the kids are miraculously quiet.
 Clear those breakfast dishes and empty the dishwasher, even if you have to leave the kitchen floor unswept.
 Paint your toenails — your fingernails can wait another day.